TommyTeaVee/workadventure/docs/maps/api-players.md

 ## About the "nearby" zone

 {.alert.alert-warning}
-WorkAdventure has an aggressive optimization mechanism where your client will only receive information from players that are in the player's viewport (or in a zone near the current viewport).
+Qtune has an aggressive optimization mechanism where your client will only receive information from players that are in the player's viewport (or in a zone near the current viewport).
 This means that from the scripting API, you cannot listen to every user in a room.
 You can only listen to users that your player can actually see.